Introduction | EYP Switzerland | International Structure

-- Firstly the delegates are divided into committees with people from other delegations.
-Since they don’t know one another, they take part in teambuilding.
+- Firstly the delegates are divided into committees with students from other delegations.
+Since they don’t know one another, they take part in Teambuilding.

 - During Committee Work, the delegates start working on a current issue of European politics in their committees and compose a joint resolution.

-- Following the model of the European Parliament, the resolutions are debated during General Assembly.
+- Following the model of parliaments, the resolutions are debated and voted upon during General Assembly.

 All parts of an EYP Session are held in English and French, these being the official languages of the EYP.
 An evening programme rich in variety with events such as Swiss Village (all delegations bring food and drinks that represent their region) and many socialising occasions create a unique atmosphere that makes EYP more than a mere debating competition.

 Who takes part in an EYP session?